Bright-Ogheneovoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the type of the file named
+Create a script that copies all the HTML files from the current working directory to the parent of the working directory